section-engineering-education/engineering-education/articles/how-to-use-kanban-to-manage-your-next-project/index.md

 Scrum is best for projects with changing requirements. | Kanban is best for projects with minimal requirements changes.
 Scrum focuses on time management and better utilization of resources. | Focuses on continuous improvement to higher productivity and more efficiency.
 The Scrum Master leads the scrum team. | Leadership is encouraged at all levels.
+Scrum is more suitable appropriate when the product has a long development cycle and goes through several iterations. | Kanban is loosely structured.
+Therefore, it may not be the best for new teams that need a more binding approach.
+It is more suitable for maintenance work and products with a less complex development process.
 #### Similarities between Scrum and Kanban

 - Both Kanban and Scrum use incremental delivery of the product to the customer.
-- Both involve gathering feedback from the customer and incorporating it in the process.
+- Both involve gathering feedback from the customer and incorporating it into the process.
 - Both are ["pull systems"](https://kanbanize.com/lean-management/pull/what-is-pull-system).
 They ensure work gets from backlog to the customer within the shortest time possible.

 ### Conclusion